MisterSirCode/syndat.org/README.md

 * `genmats` - Only regenerates material pages
 * `gensyns` - Only regenerates synthesis pages

 `deploy` - Deploys the site to firebase (Only for my use.
-You wont need it)
+It won't do anything)

 ## How to edit constant info
 The main "database" is stored in two json files: